Equity & Excellence

 • Family & Community - To partner with families and the community for authentic opportunities to serve the students, the school and the school district.

 Starting in the summer of 2020, CCSD93 added an essential component to the Committee: the voice of parents through the advent of our Equity & Excellence Parent Advisory Committee.
-This has helped to provide terrific insight to our Equity & Excellence Committee, with suggestions from parents being directly integrated into the work of subcommittees and acted upon by the District.
+This helped to provide terrific insight into our Equity & Excellence Committee, with suggestions from parents being directly integrated into the work of subcommittees and acted upon by the District.
 The following are examples of those suggestions.

 • Review curriculum for equity, including representations in history, civics and Innovation Center books